-3.4 In-bound telephone calls
+3.3 In-bound telephone calls

-Two toll-free 800 numbers were provided to respondents -- one was used for English calls and one was used for Spanish calls.
+Two toll-free telephone numbers were provided to respondents -- one was used for English calls and one was used for Spanish calls.
 These numbers were both provided in each mailing.
-Respondents were told that they could call the number if they had comments, concerns, or if they needed to request anything special (such as additional questionnaires or a questionnaire in Spanish).
+Respondents were told that they could call the number if they had comments, concerns, or if they needed to request materials in Spanish.
 Each number had a HINTS-specific voicemail message that instructed callers to leave their contact information and the reason for the call, and then a study staff member would return their call.
 The Spanish line was staffed by a native Spanish speaker.
-When voicemails were received, they were logged into the Survey Management System (SMS) and the request was either processed (such as recording their desire for a Spanish questionnaire) or the respondent was called back to ascertain the respondent's need if it was not clear from the message.
+When voicemails were received, they were logged into the Study Management System (SMS) and the request was either processed (such as recording their desire for a Spanish questionnaire) or the respondent was called back to ascertain the respondent's need if it was not clear from the message.
 Callers stating they did not want to participate in the study were coded as "refusal" and removed from any subsequent mailings.

-The two toll-free lines together received 55 calls throughout the Cycle 1 field period (Table 3-4).
+The two toll-free lines together received 45 calls throughout the Cycle 2 field period (Table 3-3).
 A majority of the in-bound calls were to request Spanish materials.
 The rest were refusals or respondents calling in with some form of a comment or a question.
 Six calls were never able to be resolved because the study staff were never able to reach the respondent.